wp-plugins/dandyid-services/readme.txt

 4. The DandyID Services settings page.

-5. The DandyID Services settings page, Chinese.
+5. The DandyID Services settings page in Chinese.

 == Change History ==

+= Rev 1.4.9  2009-Mar-28 =

+- Opens clicked-links in new browser window.

 = Rev 1.4.8  2009-Mar-22 =